typingtanuki/serverMonitor/README.md

 ## How to

-1. Make the jar by running `gradlew jar`
+1. Make the jar by running `gradlew pack`
 1. Deploy the tool on each server
 1. Copy `conf/sample.json` to `conf/monitor.json`
-1. Copy `www` from the repository to the root folder (will be improved)
 1. Edit the configuration to match your needs
 1. Start the monitor with `java -jar serverMonitor.jar`